pradeep3sep/interviewquestion/README JavaScript.md

 <br>

-> ### normal function vs arrow function
+> ### normal function vs arrow function (4 points)

-- Arguments objects are not available in arrow functions, but are available in regular functions.
+- `Arguments objects` are not available in arrow functions, but are available in regular functions.

 ```js
 let user = {